Visualizing motion with marker particles

 • Activate Preview Mode in the viewport menu to check the visible viewport region before rendering the video.

-If you encounter any problems with this tutorial, please drop us an email at support@ovito.org to help us improve the instructions.
+If you encounter any issues, feel free to contact us at support@ovito.org to help us improve this tutorial.